VictorFlikweert/iac_demo/README.md

   docker compose exec chef-qg-1 chef-client -z -c /workspace/client.rb -o demo docker compose exec chef-qg-2 chef-client -z -c /workspace/client.rb -o demo
   ```

+- Adjust node membership or add new tiers by editing `chef/topology.yml` on the host (mounted at `/workspace/topology.yml` in the containers) and re-running the converge command.

   > **Tip:** If you already had the containers running before switching to the Chef Workstation image, recreate them (`docker compose up -d --force-recreate chef-panelpc chef-qg-1 chef-qg-2`) so the updated tooling is available.